 2. Check your credit score

-Your personal credit history is usually the most important factor for a traditional lender.
+Your credit history is usually the most important factor for a traditional lender.
 Banks will obtain a copy of your credit report, so it’s crucial you examine yours before applying.
 Otherwise you may not understand what sort of negotiating platform you’re starting from.

 Even if you think your record is clean, double-check it to ensure there are no inaccuracies or nasty surprises.
 You may not be aware that every time you apply for credit and a credit provider obtains a copy of your report, an inquiry is logged.
 Credit providers may take a negative view of multiple inquiries made in a short space of time, which may affect your ability to obtain credit.

 Under consumer law, you have the right to obtain your credit report and correct any wrong information.
 Contact any of these credit reporting agencies for a copy:

 - Tasmanian Collection Service.